dbenesh82/adult_size_life_cycle_length/adult_size_lcl.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-To better understand this pattern, let's check our assumptions.
+To better understand this pattern (or lack thereof), let's check our assumptions.
 Are parasites with longer life cycles really reproducing in bigger hosts?
 And are parasites bigger in bigger hosts?
 Let's add definitive host masses to our data table.

 ``` r
 # host mass dataset